Sample read · Invented persona

 What the data said

-Pattern repeats a third time.
-Without tracking, you'd be on date 14 with someone like this by now.
+The familiar pull, a third time.
+Without tracking, you’d probably be on date 14 with someone like this by now.

 selection · Date 09